 - Option 2: CEU will have more information and evaluate this option after their planned meetings with the Commission.

-- Option 3, 4 and 5 present the least risk with regards to delivery synchronization..
+- Option 3, 4 and 5 present the least risk with regards to delivery synchronization.

+Of these two options, Option 4 is the most expensive because it is a complete rewriting from scratch of a common solution without any reuse of existing assets, this is option not favored.

-Option 3It was suggested that the EP present to CEU (and their IT resources) what is available in the e-Parliament stack so that they can assess compatibility with infrastructure.
+Option 3 and 4 mainly differ to the extent and degree each party integrates the final product in their own environment as well as in the way the developments is done.
+To facilitate further analysis of these two options, EP proposed to present to CEU (and their IT resources) what is available in the e-Parliament stack, the technology used and the points of dependency/integration to the EP environment.

-- Options 4 and 5: Favored by both parties with the reservation of the CEU on the resources and the outcome of the meetings with the Commission.
-Option 4 raises concerns to EP as being the most costly.
+With this additional information, CEU can assess component compatibility (right technology? can it be integrated?) with CEU environment and technical standards.
+With this additional information, all elements for scenario evaluation will be available to both parties.

 - Options 6 and 7: Rejected by both parties, non-feasible.
 Were included only for the completeness of the options.

 Actions